bparanj/crystal/programming/iac/docs/ansible/plugin-vs-collections.md

 ### Key Differences

-- **Scope**: Plugins are individual extensions of Ansible's functionality, whereas collections are packages of Ansible content (including plugins) that can be easily shared and reused.
+- **Scope**: Plugins are individual extensions of Ansible's functionality, whereas collections are packages of Ansible content ( plugins) that can be easily shared and reused.
-- **Distribution**: Plugins are typically developed and distributed as standalone entities or as part of modules, while collections are distributed through Ansible Galaxy or Automation Hub, supporting versioning and dependencies.
+- **Distribution**: Plugins are  developed and distributed as standalone entities or as part of modules, while collections are distributed through Ansible Galaxy or Automation Hub, supporting versioning and dependencies.
 - **Usage**: A plugin is used to extend the capabilities of Ansible in a specific area (e.g., adding a new filter or connection method).
-In contrast, a collection is used to encapsulate and distribute a broader set of Ansible content, including roles, modules, and possibly multiple plugins, to address a wider range of automation scenarios.
+In contrast, a collection is used to encapsulate and distribute a broader set of Ansible content,  roles, modules, and possibly multiple plugins, to address a wider range of automation scenarios.

-Plugins are the building blocks that provide specific functionalities within Ansible, whereas collections are packages that bundle various types of Ansible content, including plugins, to facilitate sharing and reusability.
+Plugins are the building blocks that provide specific functionalities within Ansible, whereas collections are packages that bundle various types of Ansible content,  plugins, to facilitate sharing and reusability.
 Collections offer a higher-level abstraction for managing Ansible content, making it easier for users to consume a wide range of functionalities packaged together.